Short overview of the asylum procedure

 Specifically, the following procedures exist:

 Regular and accelerated procedure: The Refugee Law provides for a regular procedure and an accelerated procedure.
-The decision issued by the Asylum Service can lead to refugee status, subsidiary protection status, or a rejection.
-As a result of the amendments to the Refugee Law entered into force October 2020, the Asylum Service currently issues a single negative and returns decision.
-Until the April 2014 amendment to the Refugee Law, the Asylum Service could also grant humanitarian status, but the examination and granting of this status has been moved to the Civil Registry and Migration Department (CRMD).
+The decision issued by the Asylum Service can lead to recognition of refugee status, subsidiary protection status, or a rejection.
+As a result of the amendments to the Refugee Law which entered into force October 2020, the Asylum Service currently issues a single negative and returns decision.
+The Asylum Service does not examine humanitarian status.

 The Asylum Service is responsible for both the regular and accelerated procedures.
 The accelerated procedure has a specific time limit for the issuance of the decision and shorter time limits for the submission of an appeal.
-In practice, the accelerated procedure was never used for years until it was piloted in late 2019 for persons of Georgian nationality with the intention of a wider adoption in 2020.[3]
-In May 2020, 21 countries were added to the ‘Safe Country’ list.[4]
-In May 2021, the list of safe countries of origin was once again modified, to include a total of 29.[5]
-Regardless of these changes, there was no significant increase in the use of accelerated procedures until late 2022 [6] and asylum applications from countries considered safe or countries facing a humanitarian crisis were mostly prioritised through a fast-track procedure.
-From September 2022 onwards, the use of accelerated procedures has increased, focusing mostly on nationalities such as Pakistan, Bangladesh, India, Nepal and to a lesser extent Nigeria.
+In practice, the accelerated procedure was never used for years until it was piloted in late 2019 for persons of Georgian nationality with the intention of a wider adoption in 2020, however there was no significant increase in the use of accelerated procedures until late 2022.
+From September 2022 onwards, the use of accelerated procedures has increased, focusing mostly on nationalities such as Pakistan, Bangladesh, India, Nepal and Nigeria.

-Dublin/admissibility procedure: According to the Refugee Law,[7] during the procedure to identify the Member State responsible under the Dublin Regulation, a person has a right to remain on the territory and has access to reception conditions.
+Dublin/admissibility procedure: According to the Refugee Law,[4] during the procedure to identify the Member State responsible under the Dublin Regulation, a person has a right to remain on the territory and has access to reception conditions.
 Regarding asylum seekers returned to Cyprus under the Dublin Regulation, if the refugee status determination procedure was not concluded, it will resume from the stage it was paused.
-The current practice since the end of 2014 indicates that Dublin returnees whose final decision is pending are not detained upon return.
-For Dublin returnees who have a final decision, there is a possibility of detention upon return but this does not seem to be applied in practice.[8]
+Until recently Dublin returnees were not detained upon return, however, in 2023 and early 2024, cases of Dublin returnees being detained upon arrival have been identified.[5]

 Admissibility of a subsequent application/new elements: When a rejected asylum seeker submits a subsequent application or new elements to the initial claim, the Asylum Service examines the admissibility of such an application or elements.
 During the admissibility procedure the person does not have access to reception conditions.

-Appeals: In order to ensure that asylum seekers in Cyprus have a right to an effective remedy, in recent years the asylum procedure was modified regarding appeals.[9]
-After several changes, a specialised court, the International Protection Administrative Court (IPAC) was established and initiated its operations in June 2019.
-[10] Following a negative decision on the asylum application by the Asylum Service, an asylum seeker has the right to submit an appeal before the IPAC within 30 calendar days and 15 calendar days for accelerated procedures.[11]
-All decisions issued by the IPAC can be appealed before the Supreme Court within 14 days.[12]
+Appeals: In order to ensure that asylum seekers in Cyprus have a right to an effective remedy, in recent years the asylum procedure was modified regarding appeals.[6]
+After several changes, a specialised court, the International Protection Administrative Court (IPAC), was established and initiated its operations in June 2019.
+[7] Following a negative decision on the asylum application by the Asylum Service, an asylum seeker has the right to submit an appeal before the IPAC within 30 calendar days and 15 calendar days for accelerated procedures.[8]
+All decisions issued by the IPAC can be appealed before the Court of Appeals within 14 days.[9]
+In 2023, the Court of Appeals began operations which replaced the jurisdiction of the Supreme Court as an appellant court.[10]

 If the IPAC accepts the appeal, the decision of the Asylum Service will be cancelled.
 According to the Law, the Court may return the decision to the Asylum service for review, or directly grant refugee status or subsidiary protection.[12]

-There is no specific time limit set for the issuance of a decision, but the law provides that a decision must be issued as soon as possible.[15]
-The onward appeal before the Supreme Court examines only points of law and does not have suspensive effect.
+There is no specific time limit set for the issuance of a decision, but the law provides that a decision must be issued as soon as possible.[13]
+The onward appeal before the Court of Appeals examines only points of law and does not have suspensive effect.
+For any case brought before the Court of Appeals, an application can be submitted requesting the suspension of the execution of the first-instance decision.
+The application is submitted to the first instance court and the judge who decided on the case will decide on the application.
+No indications of any such applications in asylum related cases.[14]

 The procedure before the IPAC is judicial and applicants are encouraged to enlist the services of a registered lawyer to represent them before the Court.
 It is possible to appear without legal representation, but the chances of succeeding become extremely limited in such cases.